best-practice-and-impact/govcookiecutter/docs/reference/README.md

 ```
 ## Cookiecutter post-generation hooks

-These are functions executed after initial project generation by the `cookiecutter`
+These are functions run after initial project generation by the `cookiecutter`
 package.
 These include moving the selected organisational frameworks to the correct
 location, as well as deleting unnecessary files and folders.
 If any post-generation
 hooks fail, the generated project will be rolled-back, and deleted.